 3. Use credit cards cautiously.
 Before federal credit-card reform went into effect in 2010, credit-card companies solicited students on campus to open accounts, offering T-shirts and other gifts to entice them.
 The law now requires students to have either proof of income or a co-signer before they can open a credit-card account.
 If you co-sign for your child’s credit card, you’ll be responsible for paying the balance if he fails to do so.
-Another option is to add your child as an authorized user on one of your accounts, though that won’t allow her to build her own credit history.
+Another option is to add your child as an authorized user on one of your accounts.
+Under the Fair Credit Reporting Act, being an authorized user of a credit card will still allow her to build her own credit history.

 Some credit-card issuers offer student cards, which generally carry a low credit limit.
-You can search for these cards on credit-card comparison sites like Bankrate.com, CardRatings.com, and LowCards.com.
+You can search for these cards on credit-card comparison sites such as CardRatings.com and LowCards.com.

 Before you put plastic in your child’s hands, make sure she understands how a credit card works.
 LowCards.com advises that you show your child your own credit-card bill to explain finance charges, grace periods, and minimum payments.
 A good teaching tool is the “minimum payment warning” that credit-card issuers are required to place on bills.
 It shows how long it would take to retire your debt and the total amount of interest you’d pay if you made only the minimum payment each month.
 Instruct your child to charge no more than he or she could afford to pay in a month, and to avoid carrying a balance.